NWUSensing/soilmoisture-sensing/readme.md

     kill 52987  # kill process by process ID
     ```

-8. **moisture estimation.** By running the code below, one can estimate soil moisture of a targeted sensor.
+8. **Soil moisture estimation.** By running the code below, one can estimate soil moisture of a targeted sensor.

     ```bash
     python ./moisture_estimation/predict.py SensorID